mateuszkrzeminski/RebarPhasesManager/README.md

 * [Contact](#contact)

 ## General info
-The aim of this app is to group rebars (previously added to the application) by phases and set a distinct color for each of them.
-Application window contains a list of phases with a color legend.
-It allows the user to manage phases of rebars and visualize them in Tekla to easy analyze correctness of data.
+An idea of this app is to group rebars (previously added to the application) by phases and set a distinct colour for each of them.
+Application window contains a list of phases with a colour marking and checkboxes to enable/disable phase visibility.
+Other objects are presented in Tekla as grey and semi-transparent.
+It allows the user to visualize by colour only selected phases.
+Thanks to that, it is possible to easily analyze the correctness of rebar phases.
+User can also manage phases of rebars the same as in the Phase Manager.

+manage phases of rebars and visualize them in Tekla to easy analyze correctness of data.

 ## Technologies
 * C#